 Samsung released these two earbuds a mere six months apart, and they each represent a different approach for the company.
-The Galaxy Buds Pro are the culmination of more than a few attempts at getting it right with this form factor, while the Galaxy Buds Live are a unique take on that same approach.
+The Galaxy Buds Pro are the culmination of more than a few attempts to get it right with this form factor, while the Galaxy Buds Live are a unique take on that same approach.
 Both are good at what they do, though the differences between them go beyond what's on paper.

-Samsung Galaxy Buds Pro vs. Samsung Galaxy Buds Live Very different
+Samsung Galaxy Buds Pro vs. Samsung Galaxy Buds Live: Very different

 From the photos alone, it's obvious these are two different products despite being from the same company.
 They're also two of the best wireless earbuds available, and that's why it's so interesting to pit these two against each other.
 Beyond appearance, the Galaxy Buds Pro were built to do it all, whereas the Galaxy Buds Live were made to feel like nothing else could.

 |Charging case battery life||18 hours (28 without ANC)||29 hours|

 |Digital assistant support||Bixby, Google Assistant, Siri||Bixby, Google Assistant, Siri|

 |Speaker size||13 mm drivers||12 mm drivers|

 The one advantage the Buds Live have that you don't see reflected in a spec sheet is the comfort.
 While it's hard to make any pair of earbuds feel equally comfortable for every single user, Samsung made a strong go of it with this unique pair.
 The key is that the drivers don't protrude into the ear canal, letting each earbud nestle and sit in the inner ear.
 It's a design philosophy that pays off in feeling less of a presence for each ear.